 The basic rights of a translator established for works in print—to have the work copyrighted in your own name, to have your name appear on the title page of the work and in all publicity and advertising copy, to retain or regain rights to the translation after a set period of dormancy—should not change in any digital format.
 Your contract should reflect this.

 Additionally, because of production costs and advances that are typically lower for stand-alone e-books, royalties should be higher for digital editions than they are for print.
-Clause 5 in the PEN model contract addresses royalty terms covering the publication of an e-book edition of a work also in print.
+Clause 5 in the Model Contract for Literary Translations addresses royalty terms covering the publication of an e-book edition of a work also in print.
 Some translations are now being published exclusively as e-books—this is still an evolving model, and there can be significant variation in the fee/advance vs. royalty structure from publisher to publisher.

-The translator’s assignment of copyright to the publisher “for the full term of copyright and all renewals and extensions thereof” (see Clause 9 of PEN’s model contract) is limited only by the reversion clause that stipulates the rights to the work “revert” to the translator once the work is out of print.
-It is in the translator’s interest that the contract define precisely how the status “out-of-print” will be determined (often by the number of copies sold or volume of sales over a given period).
+As the translator of a work, your assignment of copyright to the publisher “for the full term of copyright and all renewals and extensions thereof” (see Clause 9 of the Model Contract for Literary Translations) is limited only by the reversion clause that stipulates that the rights to the work “revert” to the translator once the work is out of print.
+It is in your interest for the contract to define precisely how the status “out-of-print” will be determined (often by the number of copies sold or volume of sales over a given period).
 This definition should take e-books into account.
 It may also consider the publisher’s marketing of the work (for example, whether it is available on the publisher’s website and listed in the most recent catalog).
-One possibility, if the publisher’s contract with the author of the foreign-language work already contains a reversion clause, is to stipulate that the rights to the translation revert to the translator at the same time as the rights to revert to the original author (see Clause 10a of PEN’s model contract).
+One possibility, if the publisher’s contract with the author of the foreign-language work already contains a reversion clause, is to stipulate that the rights to the translation revert to you at the same time as the rights revert to the original author (see Clause 10a of the Model Contract for Literary Translations).

-When poets are no longer alive but are still under copyright, you should first contact the foreign rights department of the publisher.
+If a poets is no longer alive but their work is still under copyright, you should first contact the foreign rights department of the publisher.
 Usually that person will either have the ability to grant rights (in the case of magazine publication) or to sell them (in the case of a book), or will know who does have that ability in cases where the family or an estate is in control.
 It is important to sort out the rights situation early on, not only for legal reasons.
 You may undertake the work only to discover after doing so that the publisher (or family or estate) has already granted exclusive rights to another translator.

 Fees for poetry translations tend to be symbolic at best.
-English PEN suggests a minimum fee of £1.10 per line (that’s $1.80 on March 5, 2014), with a minimum of £32 ($54) per poem.
+The UK Society of Authors suggests as a starting point a minimum fee of £1.10 per line ($1.73 on Aug.
+23, 2015) and £35 (roughly $55) per poem.
 Unless the translation is commissioned or solicited, you will probably be undertaking this work mainly as a valued service to the field.
 Your primary concern should be to ensure that you are prominently identified as the translator of the work, whether that is a single poem, multiple poems or an entire collection, and that you retain copyright in your translation.